Reference-LAPACK/lapack/README.md

 the most commonly occurring problems in numerical linear algebra.
 It is freely-available software, and is copyrighted.

 LAPACK is available from GitHub at: https://github.com/Reference-LAPACK/lapack

 LAPACK releases are also available on netlib at: http://www.netlib.org/lapack/

-The distribution contains (1) the Fortran source for LAPACK, (2) its testing programs.
+The distribution contains (1) the Fortran source for LAPACK, and (2) its testing programs.
 It also contains (3) the Fortran reference implementation of the Basic Linear Algebra Subprograms (the Level 1, 2, and 3 BLAS) needed by LAPACK.
 However this code is